yandex-qatools/htmlelements/README.md

         }
     }

-Use blocks in your page objects
+Combine blocks with your page objects
 -------------------------------
 You can easily use created blocks in page objects: